TSYS-Merchant/syslog4net/README.md

 #Supported platforms

-Syslog4net has been tested on versions 4.0 and 4.5 of Microsoft's CLR, as well as Mono 3.2 on CentOS 6.4.
+Syslog4net builds on versions 2.0 and later of Microsoft's CLR and been tested on versions 4.0 and 4.5.
+It has also been built and tested using Mono 3.2 on CentOS 6.4.

 #Downloading / Installation